 We hear about the Devil´s double incarnation in the pain-bodies of Dracula and Mina.
 In the search for the unification of their love we undertake a Hero´s Journey through the Earth-Moon Kingdom of the Vampire.
 Like Vergil in Dante´s The Divine Comedy our guide will be Karen Blixen.

 In this book I´m using popular culture to shed light on my own pain-body and the dark ancient powers I have struggled with for over two decades.
 In this way the book is an anologistic portrait of the experiential background for my teaching Meditation as an Art of Life.

 The book is an inquiry into the nature of suffering and love.

-As a virtual personification of this I have given my avatar the name Lucifer Morningstar, and is describing him as a Second Life Avatar, Ghost Rider and Hell Preacher.
+As a virtual personification of this I have given my avatar the name Lucifer Morningstar, and is describing him as a Dungeon Master, Ghost Rider and Hell Preacher.
 He lives in Venice, Italy, and is traveling/biking through space and time and other worlds with numerous fantasy elements including steampunk, supernatural beings and magic.

 In this way my avatar functions as my alter-ego (he even has his own blog where he is posting stuff I really hate– click here).

 My profile on Second Life – click here.

 In the following I will explain the analogy in six parts:

 1) My avatar and Me (a Danish documentary)